luontola/web-intro/databases.md

 ## Storing comments in a database

 The commenting feature is now working nicely and the code is easy to change, but when you restart the server (try it), all the comments will be lost.
-To keep the data save and the code maintainable, a database is needed.
+To keep the data safe and the code maintainable, a database is needed.

 We will use the [SQLite](https://www.sqlite.org/) database, the [DataMapper](http://datamapper.org/) library for accessing SQLite in Ruby, and [DB Browser for SQLite](http://sqlitebrowser.org/) as a UI for seeing inside the database.
-If you haven't yet installed them, follow the [installation guide](/installation/) and come back here.
+If you haven't yet installed them, follow the [installation guide](/installation/) and come then back here.

 ### Creating the database